apluslms/aplus-manual/m07_admin/02_settings.rst

 **Enrollment audience** has three options.

 - *Internal users* means only internal students of the university may enroll.
-- *External users* means the course is MOOC only.
+- *External users* means the course is MOOC only (users log in with Google accounts).
 - *Internal and external users* means both of the above groups can enroll.